-.09 The education and risk reduction programs are required to provide AACO with a monthly report which includes various statistical, programmatic, and staffing information.
+.08 The education and risk reduction programs are required to provide AACO with a quarterly report which includes various statistical, programmatic, and staffing information.
+Programs must also record data in the CDC's PEMS data system.

-.10 The auditor should determine, on a test basis that the statistical information included on the report is traceable to records maintained by the organization to support the report(s) submitted to AACO.
+.09 The auditor should determine, on a test basis that the statistical information included on the report is traceable to records maintained by the organization to support the report(s) submitted to AACO.

-.11 For hotline services, all calls received must be documented on a hotline call record form.
+.10 For hotline services, all calls received must be documented on a hotline call record form.
 This is a standardized form which must be completed by a counselor during each telephone conversation.

-.12 The auditor should determine, on a test basis, that the hotline call record forms are utilized and maintained on file at the organization.
+.11 The auditor should determine, on a test basis, that the hotline call record forms are utilized and maintained on file at the organization.